redballoonsecurity/ofrak/docs/user-guide/disassembler-backends/ghidra.md

 === "Native"

-    1. Install `ofrak-ghidra` by running `make install` inside of the [`ofrak_ghidra/`](https://github.com/redballoonsecurity/ofrak/tree/master/disassemblers/ofrak_ghidra) directory
+    1. Install OFRAK Ghidra by running `make install` inside of the [`ofrak_ghidra/`](https://github.com/redballoonsecurity/ofrak/tree/master/disassemblers/ofrak_ghidra) directory
     1. [Follow the directions to install Ghidra](https://github.com/NationalSecurityAgency/ghidra#install), or use your existing Ghidra installation
     1. Copy [`server.conf`](https://github.com/redballoonsecurity/ofrak/blob/master/disassemblers/ofrak_ghidra/server.conf) to the `server/` directory of your local Ghidra installation
     1. Run `python -m ofrak_ghidra.config dump > ofrak_ghidra.yml` to create the default YAML file
     1. Modify `ofrak_ghidra.yml` according to your local Ghidra environment.
-This provides `ofrak-ghidra` with the paths to your Ghidra install directory and Ghidra log file as well as your Ghidra Server address and credentials.
+This provides OFRAK Ghidra with the paths to your Ghidra install directory and Ghidra log file as well as your Ghidra Server address and credentials.
-    1. Run `python -m ofrak_ghidra.config import ofrak_ghidra.yml`
+    1. Run `python -m ofrak_ghidra.config import ofrak_ghidra.yml` so that OFRAK Ghidra can connect to the Ghidra server
     1. Run `sudo python -m ofrak_ghidra.server start`

 === "Docker"